JCAdkins/REST/twitter/README.md

 ```

 ### `POST    tweets/{id}/repost`
 Creates a repost of the tweet with the given id.
-The author of the repost should match the credentials provided in the request body.
-If the given tweet is deleted or otherwise doesn't exist, or the given credentials do not match an active user in the database, an error should be sent in lieu of a response.
+If the given tweet is deleted or otherwise doesn't exist, or the given credentials do not match an active user in the database, an error will be sent in lieu of a response.

 Because this creates a repost tweet, content is not allowed.
-Additionally, notice that the `repostOf` property is not provided by the request.
-The server must create that relationship.

-The response should contain the newly-created tweet.
+The response will contain the newly-created tweet.

 #### Request
 ```javascript